-The bill amends Section 40-18-111 of the Code of Alabama 1975 to extend the existing income tax credit for the construction, acquisition, or installation of qualified storm shelters at primary residences.
+The bill amends Section 40-18-111 of the Code of Alabama 1975 to extend the existing income tax credit for the construction, acquisition, or installation of a qualified storm shelter at a taxpayer's primary residence.
 The tax credit is set at a maximum of $3,000 or 50% of the total costs incurred, excluding any reimbursed amounts from other entities.
-The credit must be applied for and claimed in the tax year when the taxpayer receives a tax credit certificate from the Alabama Emergency Management Agency.
-The bill also establishes an annual cap of $2 million for the total tax credits available to all taxpayers and requires the Alabama Emergency Management Agency to issue tax credit certificates on a first-come, first-served basis until the cap is reached.
+The bill specifies that the tax credit must be applied for and claimed in the tax year when the taxpayer receives a tax credit certificate from the Alabama Emergency Management Agency.
+Additionally, the tax credit is non-refundable, non-transferable, and cannot be carried forward, with an annual cap of $2 million for all taxpayers.

 Enrolled: 40-18-111